-I’ve contributed a chapter to this book called Learn to Forget: a Nietzschean Revaluation of Forgetting in Psychotherapy.
+I’ve contributed a chapter to this book; the chapter is called Learn to Forget: a Nietzschean Revaluation of Forgetting in Psychotherapy.

-The chapter demonstrates the value of cultivating 'active forgetting', and it's use as an intervention in my client work.
+The chapter demonstrates the value of cultivating 'active forgetting', and it's use as an intervention in psychotherapy.

-The editor has described the chapter as "Unassumingly formidable."
+The editor described the chapter as, "Unassumingly formidable."